-Five companies have received subpoenas from the U.S. Attorney's office in the Eastern District of New York as part of the investigation: drugmakers Teva Pharmaceutical Industries Ltd, Mallinckrodt Plc, Johnson & Johnson and Amneal Pharmaceuticals Inc, and distributor McKesson Corp, regulatory filings showed.
+At least six companies have said they received grand-jury subpoenas from U.S. attorney's office in the Eastern District of New York: Teva Pharmaceutical Industries Ltd, Mallinckrodt Plc, Johnson & Johnson and Amneal Pharmaceuticals Inc <AMRX.N and distributors AmerisourceBergen Corp and McKesson Corp, the report said.